shipwright-io/build/docs/proposals/build-execution-using-build-run.md

 * Execution-time resource requiements.

 As an example,
 the source code https://github.com/nodeshift-starters/nodejs-rest-http-crud might be pushed to different image repositories depending on who is executing the build.

+Note:
+In some scenarios, the source code 'revision' may not necessarily be deterministic as well, especially in case of builds triggered from PRs/forks.

 ### Deciding what should be overriden